yuschick/stylelint-plugin-defensive-css/README.md

 }

 div {
-  overflow: hidden; /* No overscroll-behavior is needed in the case of hidden */ }
+  overflow: hidden; /* No scrollbar-gutter is needed in the case of hidden */ }

 div {